etchichury/etcetera-docs/docs/architecture.md

 For now, the application's architecture is extremelly simple (and I'll try to maintain this way).
 There is a frontend client and a backend service.
-The client makes requests to the server, using HTTP, and the server responds with a proper response.
+The client makes requests to the server using HTTP, and the server responds with a proper response.

 ## Tools